vinceq-usgs/dyfi4/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-USGS Did You Feel It?
-(DYFI) Manual
+USGS Did You Feel It?® (DYFI) Manual
 ===================================

 Source code: https://github.com/vinceq-usgs/dyfi4/tree/core